somali-nlp/somali-dialect-classifier/docs/decisions/003-madlad-400-exclusion.md

-# MADLAD-400 Dataset - Decision and Rationale
+# ADR 003: MADLAD-400 Dataset Exclusion

+**Architectural Decision Record documenting the exclusion of MADLAD-400 from data sources.**

+**Last Updated:** 2025-11-21 and Rationale

 ## Decision: **NOT USING MADLAD-400**